 4. Stander Security Pole and Curve Grab Bar

 The Stander Security Pole and Curve Grab Bar provide safe, secure support for sitting, standing, or transferring a loved one to a walker, wheelchair, or another mobility device.
-The slim design makes for an easy fit in tight spaces, ideal for bathroom safety, as a grab bar at your bedside or next to your favorite sofa or chair as an extra handle to prevent falls.
+The slim design makes for an easy fit in tight spaces, ideal for bathroom safety, as a grab bar at your bedside, or beside your favorite sofa or chair as an extra handle to prevent falls.
 The tension-mounted Security Pole comes in 2 53-inch pieces.

 - Easy to install